ghc-proposals/ghc-proposals/proposals/0036-kind-signatures.rst

 the fiddly definition and detection of CUSKs.
 It allows users to control whether they want inference or specification in a more conspicuous way than CUSKs do.

-Note that a top-level kind signature, by itself, is insufficient in describing a type-level construct in, say, an hs-boot file.
+Note that a standalone kind signature, by itself, is insufficient in describing a type-level construct in, say, an hs-boot file.
 The kind signature omits details like

 * whether the type is generative and/or injective